-1.4 The Compliance Team is responsible for informing and advising SDL and its staff on its data protection obligations, and for monitoring compliance with those obligations and with SDL’s policies.
-If you have any questions or comments about the content of this policy or if you need further information, you should contact email@example.com.
+1.4 The Data Protection Officer “DPO” for SDL Property Auctions is Mrs Abigail Stone.
+The DPO is responsible for informing and advising SDL Property Auctions and its staff on its data protection obligations, and for monitoring compliance with those obligations and with SDL Property Auctions’ policies.
+If you have any questions or comments about the content of this policy or if you need further information, you should contact SDL Property Auctions at: email@example.com.

 2.1 This policy applies to the personal information job applicants, current and former employees, temporary and agency workers, contractors, interns, volunteers, apprentices, customers, clients, contractors, individuals interested in our business, and business associates.

 2.2 We will review and update this policy regularly in accordance with our data protection obligations.
 It does not form part of any employee’s contract of employment or any other contractual agreement with any person and we may amend, update or supplement it from time to time.

 means personal information relating to criminal convictions and offences, allegations, proceedings, and related security measures;

 means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal information;